 Dogs will only be diagnosed with having primary seborrhea if all other root cause explanations have been ruled out.
 That being said, most dogs who suffer from seborrhea will have developed it as a secondary symptom of an underlying condition.

 To attain an accurate diagnosis of the underlying cause of secondary seborrhea, your vet will likely have to conduct a series of tests.
 The diagnostic process might begin with a thorough physical examination, with special attention paid to the skin.
 Your vet will most likely be looking for any signs of hair loss, scales, oiliness, boils, pimples, crusts, bumps, darkening, or skin thickening.
 Your vet will likely also want to take samples of some affected areas in order to determine the type and quantity of any bacteria or yeast that are present.

 Additional tests may be necessary to obtain a better idea of what’s causing your dog’s seborrhea.
 Your vet may call for a biopsy of your dog’s skin to look for signs of yeast, fungal, or bacterial infections.
 This will also help them determine whether or not your dog suffers from primary seborrhea.

 Additionally, your vet may want to scrape a bit of your dog’s skin or pluck a sample of their hair to check for irritating parasites like mites.
 They might also want to take cultures of your dog’s skin to rule out specific infections like ringworm that may cause inflamed or infected skin.

 A complete blood count (CBC) can also be ordered to help your vet discover potential hidden causes of your dog’s seborrhea.
 Certain tests can also be used to determine if your dog’s hormones are imbalanced, as this may be evidence of an underlying thyroid issue or Cushing’s disease.
-Find Banixx near you or buy online.
+Buy Banixx or buy online.